A Return to Kung Fu

-Gong Li Quan, one of the forms we train, had to be pushed to the sidelines for the moment.
+Gong Li Quan, one of the forms we train in the beginner levels of our Northern Shaolin Kung Fu curriculum, had to be pushed to the sidelines for the moment.
 The student who pulled it was asked to help me with Push Hands, seeing how the drill requires two people to work.

 Time was called.
 Our Five Minutes brought to an end, we each moved on to something from our curriculum level.
-Gong Li Quan was practiced with ankle weight while the rest of us partnered up and worked applications from our Sash Level form, Tan Tui.
+Gong Li Quan was practiced with ankle weight while the rest of us partnered up and worked applications from another one of beginner level forms, 譚腿十二路 Tán Tuǐ Shí Èr Lù or 12 Roads of Tan Tui.

 Applications and Forms

 Our main focus during applications practice was Head Wraps from Tan Tui, encompassing the enemy’s head with your arm to rotate and manipulate it.
 It’s an interesting entry for a head-lock, basically.